Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Introduction

-As a contribution to the research in this matter, in this work, we analyze the parameters governing the $f(R)$ model proposed in \cite{Oliveros:2023ewl} with the approximate analytical solution found by one of the authors \cite{Oliveros:2023ouq} (Section \ref{model}), setting constraints on the characteristic parameter, $b$, and on some cosmological parameters as predicted by the studied model.
-The constrains are obtained by performing a statistical analysis based on the Markov Chain Monte Carlo (MCMC) method (Section \ref{cosmo-const}), and considering three sets of observational data: the Hubble parameter ($H(z)$), the Type Ia Supernova sample (Pantheon+SH0ES), and the redshift distortion sample ($f\sigma_8$).
-We find that, although posing constraints on the model parameters presents some difficulties when individual datasets are considered, the joint statistical analyses allows to set strong constraints on the parameters, such that the model fits the data accurately, within the observational uncertainties.
+As a further contribution to the research on this matter, in this work we analyze the parameters governing the $f(R)$ model proposed in \cite{Oliveros:2023ewl} with the approximate analytical solution found by one of the authors \cite{Oliveros:2023ouq} (Section \ref{model}), setting constraints on the characteristic parameter, $b$, and on some cosmological parameters as predicted by the model under consideration.
+The constraints are obtained by performing a statistical analysis based on the Markov Chain Monte Carlo (MCMC) method (Section \ref{cosmo-const}), and considering three sets of observational data: the Hubble parameter ($H(z)$), the Type Ia supernova sample (Pantheon+SH0ES), and the redshift distortion sample ($f\sigma_8$).
+We find that, although posing constraints on the model parameters presents some difficulties when individual datasets are considered, the joint statistical analyses allow one to set strong constraints on the parameters such that the model fits the data accurately, within the observational uncertainties.
 In addition, our model predictions for the considered cosmological parameters are found to be consistent with those reported by Planck or DESI (within the $\sim 1\sigma$ C.L.).
 Remarkably, we obtain a present value of the Hubble parameter, $H_0$, laying between the values reported by Planck \cite{Planck:2018vyg} and SH0ES \cite{Riess:2021jrx,Riess:2022mme}, alleviating the tension between these observations.

-Our results also indicate that the value of deviation parameter $b$ that best fit the data (Section \ref{cosmo-const}) is larger that expected, considering the perturbative approach implemented in \cite{Oliveros:2023ouq} to find the approximate solution.
-The impact of such a large value reflects on the redshift-evolution of the cosmological parameters $w_{\rm{eff}}$, $q$, $w_{\rm{DE}}$ and $\Omega_{\rm{DE}}$ presented in Section \ref{sec_cosmo-dynamics}, with particular impact on $w_{\rm{DE}}$, from which an oscillatory evolution at late times is obtained.
+Our results also indicate that the value of the deviation parameter $b$ that best fits the data (Section \ref{cosmo-const}) is larger than expected, considering the perturbative approach implemented in \cite{Oliveros:2023ouq} to find the approximate solution.
+The impact of such a large value reflects on the redshift evolution of the cosmological parameters $w_{\rm{eff}}$, $q$, $w_{\rm{DE}}$ and $\Omega_{\rm{DE}}$ presented in Section \ref{sec_cosmo-dynamics}, with particular impact on $w_{\rm{DE}}$, from which an oscillatory evolution at late times is obtained.

 We also present results from statistical (Section \ref{sec_IC}) and dynamics (\ref{sec_cosmo-dynamics}) tests to verify the validity of the model under consideration, and address the conclusions in Section \ref{conclude}.